Accurate and thermodynamically consistent hydrogen equation of state for planetary modeling with flow matching

-Figure~\ref{fig: final_eos}(a-d) show our final EOS (solid lines), which consist of the \emph{ab initio} DFT-MD part at $\rho \geqslant 0.3\textrm{g}/\textrm{cm}^3$, the SCvH EOS at $\rho \leqslant 0.1\textrm{g}/\textrm{cm}^3$, and an interpolation region between them.
+Figures~\ref{fig: final_eos}(a-d) show our final EOS (solid lines), which consists of the \emph{ab initio} DFT-MD part at $\rho \geqslant 0.3 \, \textrm{g}/\textrm{cm}^3$ (only above $3000 \,$K), the SCvH EOS at $\rho \leqslant 0.1 \, \textrm{g}/\textrm{cm}^3$ (covering a broader temperature range down to $\sim 100 \,$K), and an interpolation region between them.
 For comparison, we also include the entropy and pressure isotherms of Miguel \emph{et al.}~\cite{Miguel2016} (dashed lines), which are obtained by a single TI over the entire phase region of REOS3.
-Note the new interpolation procedure depends very sensitively on the entropy difference between SCvH and the \emph{ab initio} data~\cite{SM}.
-In doing this, we then surprisingly found the reported (absolute) entropies of SCvH at room conditions (e.g., at standard pressure 1 bar and temperature 298.15K) are about $0.0057 \, \textrm{MJ/kg/K}$ (or $\sim 10\%$) higher than both the experimental data~\cite{cox1989codata, Lemmon_Thermophysical_Properties} and theoretical calculations~\cite{NISTchem}.
-Only after such errors are fixed (by applying a global entropy shift on the SCvH side) can we achieve a high-quality interpolation that respects fundamental thermodynamic constraints; see Supplemental Material~\cite{SM} for details.
-This observation, which results from totally independent experimental or numerical benchmarks at both low ($\sim$ 1 bar) and high ($\sim$ 700GPa) pressures, is a very strong evidence on the accuracy of our construction. \Fig{fig: final_eos}(e) also shows the local loop integral values $\oint d(F/T)$ of our final EOS; compared to \Fig{fig: flux_REOS3}, one clearly sees the new interpolation approach can indeed yield much better thermodynamic consistency over the entire phase diagram, as discussed above.
+Note that the new interpolation procedure depends very sensitively on the entropy difference between SCvH and the \emph{ab initio} data~\cite{SM}.
+In particular, a high-quality interpolation can only be achieved after globally subtracting a constant of $0.0057 \, \textrm{MJ/kg/K}$ from the originally reported SCvH entropy.
+Remarkably, this observation aligns precisely with various independent numerical~\cite{Chabrier_2019} and experimental references~\cite{cox1989codata, Lemmon_Thermophysical_Properties}.
+There, the entropy constant was recognized as $k_B \ln 2 / m_\textrm{p}$, which accounts for the contribution of proton spin degrees of freedom that are implicitly neglected on the DFT-MD side~\cite{private_comm}; see Supplemental Material~\cite{SM} for details.
+This strongly indicates that our new protocol is indeed the very approach to construct accurate and uncontested hydrogen EOS for planetary modeling.
+Figure~\ref{fig: final_eos}(e) also shows the local loop integral values $\oint d(F/T)$ of our final EOS; compared to \Fig{fig: flux_REOS3}, one clearly sees that the new protocol can indeed yield much better thermodynamic consistency over the entire phase diagram, as discussed above.